WaddlesPlays/SpicetifyStuff/README.md

 playback-bar=a6e3a1
 misc=45475A
 ```
-You may want to replace any instance of a6e3a1 to the colour of your choice, I have it set to Mocha Green but you may prefer a different colour from the palette.
+3. You may want to replace any instance of a6e3a1 to the colour of your choice, I have it set to Mocha Green but you may prefer a different colour from the palette as your accent colour

-Finally, click the Save button, and select the CatppuccinMocha option from the dropdown next to the paintbrush (you may have to restart Spotify for it to show up!).
+4. Finally, click the Save button, and select the CatppuccinMocha option from the dropdown next to the paintbrush (you may have to restart Spotify for it to show up!)